syncfusion-content/blazor-docs/blazor/color-picker/localization.md

 The `Localization` library allows you to localize default text content of the Color Picker.
 The Color Picker component has static text for control buttons (apply / cancel) and mode switcher that can be changed to other cultures (Arabic, Deutsch, French, etc.) by defining the locale value and translation object.
 You can refer [How to enable Localization in Blazor application](https://blazor.syncfusion.com/documentation/common/localization/#how-to-enable-localization-in-blazor-application) page for the introduction and configuring the localization.

 You can modify the default value in `.res` file added to Resource folder.
 Enter the key value (Locale Keywords) in the `Name` column and the translated string in the `Value` column.
-The following list of keys and its values are used in the Color Picker.
+The following list of keys and their values are used in the Color Picker.

 | **Locale key** | **en-US (default culture)** | **de (Deutsch culture)** |
 | ------------ | ----------------------- | --------------------|